WandLZhang/economic-development-demo/README.md

-# How to setup the economic development demo
+# How to setup an economic development demo
 Create all the GCP resources required to present an analytics demo on workforce development for state governments

 <p align="center">